autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

         check_other_side_lane: false                    # [-]
 ```

-In avoidance module, the function `path_safety_checker::isCentroidWithinLanelet` is used for filtering objects by lane.
+In the avoidance module, the function `path_safety_checker::isCentroidWithinLanelet` is used for filtering objects by lane.

 ```c++
 bool isCentroidWithinLanelet(const PredictedObject & object, const lanelet::ConstLanelet & lanelet)